QCaudron/pydra/README.md

 # pydra
 ----

-Mixture Density Networks with Keras
+Mixture Density Networks with Keras.
+See [https://www.biorxiv.org/content/10.1101/551440v1](our preprint).